-Michele manages litigation and administrative law strategies in environmental matters involving complex statutory and regulatory issues, including those involving the Massachusetts Wetlands Protection Act (WPA), Environmental Policy Act, Endangered Species Act, Public Waterfront Act (Chapter 91), Oil and Hazardous Material Release, Prevention, and Response Act (Chapter 21E), among others.
+Michele Hunton manages litigation and administrative law strategies in environmental matters involving complex statutory and regulatory issues, including those involving the Massachusetts Wetlands Protection Act (WPA), Environmental Policy Act, Endangered Species Act, Public Waterfront Act (Chapter 91), Oil and Hazardous Material Release, Prevention, and Response Act (Chapter 21E), among others.

 Michele advises clients on land use and regulatory compliance issues with a focus on wetlands and coastal permitting, including coordination with consultants and appearances before conservation commissions and other municipal boards.
-She coordinates project plans with homeowners, conservation organizations, developers, and consultants to ensure that projects appropriately get permitted while considering environmental interests.
+She coordinates project plans with homeowners, conservation organizations, developers, and consultants to ensure that projects are appropriately permitted while considering environmental interests.
 She also counsels clients on land use issues related to permitting projects, including the drafting of access agreements and easements.
 Michele represents clients in administrative appeals of permit decisions, including certiorari appeals to the Massachusetts Superior Court and administrative appeals to the Massachusetts Department of Environmental Protection (DEP).

 Michele also represents clients in actions for cost recovery and property damages resulting from releases of oil and hazardous substances.
 She has been successful in obtaining significant response costs through settlement negotiations and court decisions to enable clients to adequately address such releases and to remediate properties.